MarcinGren-zz/QA_Airbnb_Test/README.md

 # QA_Airbnb_Test
-It's an awful one file big script which would need to be refactored
+## It's an awful one file big script which would need to be refactored if I had time

 Automatic test example using Selenium + Python based on Airbnb website.